tenzir/tenzir/web/docs/setup-guides/use-the-app/README.md

 You will also lose the ability to manage pipelines on your node.
 :::

-If you decide to come back, just re-create an account [as described above](#create-an-account).
+If you decide to come back just re-create an account [as described above](#create-an-account).